 Peanut Butter and Jelly Bars take the best flavors from a classic sandwich and reassemble them in a fun, creative dessert.

 This is the kind of staple dessert that I love to come back to over and over again.
-Perfect as an everyday treat, fun bake sales surprise, or as a contribution to the summer cookout dessert table.
+Perfect as an everyday treat, a fun bake sales surprise, or as a contribution to the summer cookout dessert table.